rohhenry/quickswitch/README.md

 Alt-Tab with the flick of the wrist

-Adjust the constants in main file for personalization
+Adjust the constants in quickswitch.pyw for personalization